 All Candidates Department :

 University Community School Director of Integrated CareNumber of Vacancies :

 Non-Faculty Instructional & ResearchOrganizational Unit Overview:

 The East Carolina University Community School involves cross campus collaboration to provide the students a spectrum of support and services to comprehensively address their academic, social-emotional, physical, and family/community needs.
-The school will include classes for pre-kindergarten through 5th grade.
+The school will include one class per grade level for pre-kindergarten through 5th grade.
 The community school involves an integrated partnership with Pitt County Schools and will be housed within a local elementary school.Job Duties :

 The Integrated Health Collaborative of the ECU Community School & Pitt County Schools seeks a Director of Integrated Health to build, implement, and sustain an integrated care model that will serve children, faculty, staff and families from the Community School and South Greenville community.

 As the Director of Integrated Health within the East Carolina University Community School, this person will construct a model of integrated care in collaboration with a team of physical, mental, social, and behavioral health service providers within the school and in tandem with the student services and the leadership at South Greenville Elementary.
 The Director’s primary role is to implement a sustainable model of health care that can improve the health and well-being of scholars, teachers, and their families through collaborative care within the school and through collaboration with community providers and partners.
 The Director will develop a clinical and operational model of integrated care that maximizes efficient and effective training for school based providers to deliver healthcare services.
 The Director will also create and evaluate the documentation for health assessments, treatments, outcomes, and referrals; family based interventions; follow up protocols; and services that enhance well-being for teachers and staff in the school environment.

 —Connecting the Integrated Health collaborative from ECUCS and South Greenville Elementary with external community providers and partners, by: